jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Very Young Red Dragon.md

 RacialMods:
 Languages: Common, Draconic
 SQ:
+SpecialAbilities:
+  Smoke Vision (Ex): >
-SpecialAbilities: Smoke Vision (Ex) A very young red dragon can see perfectly in smoky conditions (such as those created by pyrotechnics).
+    A very young red dragon can see perfectly in smoky conditions (such as those created by pyrotechnics).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: